MeganThrolson/RBE2002_template/README.md

 Your code for your robot is now set up as what Arduino calls a "Library".
 Libraries are collections of source code with example uses of that cource code.
 For your labs, the "examples" directory contains .ino files.
 The .ion file launched the code and should be as tiny as possible, less than 40 lines total.
 In general, students shouldn't change the .ino examples.

-Student code lives entirely in the "RBE2001" folder under libraries in eclipse.
-You should modify only code in that directory.

 ## Code Theory and High-level description